 6 Use the space under the sink

 Some sink units come with a built-in cupboard while others don’t.
-If yours is cupboard-free, you can still utilise that space by hiding it behind a curtain.
+If yours is cupboard-free, you can still utilize that space by hiding it behind a curtain.
 Put your own shelves underneath or use baskets or boxes to keep things tidy.
-If your built-in cupboard only offers one large space, you can keep it from becoming messy in much the same way – add your own shelves, use boxes or even use a few shower tidies to keep things separate and easy to find.
+If your built-in cupboard only offers one large space, you can keep it from becoming messy in much the same way – add your own shelves, use boxes or even use a few showers tidies to keep things separate and easy to find.

 7 Use baskets or boxes

 Even without space under your sink, you may be able to find room for a basket or two.
 This is particularly handy if you don’t have the ability to put up shelves or cabinets, which is often the case in rented accommodation.
 If you have a bath, you can place a waterproof box on the side of the bath and use that space for storage.
 You can even stack a few boxes there as long as you’re careful.
 You don’t want a poorly stacked box tower falling into the bath!

 As much as you want to utilize space, you probably don’t want your bathroom to feel like a storage unit.
 You can make a feature out of your storage solutions by making them attractive and unique.
 Examples we liked to include using painted old crates instead of cabinets, hooking up glass jars for storing makeup and other small items and using attractive baskets instead of shelves.